What is Periodization?

 - Skill Perfection Session: Mastery

-- Assessment Session: Check skill in order to make adjustments to training plan
+- Assessment Session: Check skill in order to make adjustments to the training plan

 Individual Training Session for The Level Up Method

-For The Level Up Method, a training sessions is based on a a single foundational movement.
-So, if you are working on multiple foundational movements at the same time a given day could have multiple individual training sessions.
+For The Level Up Method, a training session is based on a single foundational movement.
+So, if you are working on multiple foundational movements at the same time, a given day could have multiple individual training sessions.

 A Level Up Method training session will follow this template for every workout.